 The mortgage funds do not promote a fixed unit price; however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
-The unit price of these funds will no longer remain at \$1.00 due to the implementation of the 'return of capital process'.
+The unit price is equal to the value of all the assets in the investment fund (in your class) less liabilities and income that has accrued in the current distribution period, divided by the number of units investors hold in the class.
+If there is a significant change to the value of the fund's assets, the unit price will change accordingly.

-We have made provisions over the course of the 2011/2012 financial year to protect against impaired loans.
-However during June 2012, after performing a comprehensive analysis of all impaired loans (always a requirement prior to 30 June) we had to write down the value of a small number of loans.
-The reduction in the asset value of the underlying portfolio and the fact that income had already been paid out over the course of the year meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio was decreased effective July 2012..
+We make provisions over the course of each financial year to protect against impaired loans.
+During June 2011 & 2012, after performing a comprehensive analysis of all impaired loans (a requirement prior to 30 June) we had to write down the value of a small number of loans.
+The reduction in the asset value of the underlying portfolio meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio was decreased effective July 2011 & 2012.

+Management will continue to ensure that adequate provisions are in place to protect unitholders' value.
 For further details of this unit price impact refer to the suspended funds page of the onepath.com.au website.